mastercomfig/mastercomfig/docs/faq.md

 mastercomfig had a desktop app called mastercomfig 7.
 It was discontinued because it was too hard to maintain and update.

-Since mastercomfig 9 [the download website](https://mastercomfig.com/download) has functionality which resembles the app.
+Since mastercomfig 9, [the download website](https://mastercomfig.com/download) has features which resembles the application.

 ## How can I get help with mastercomfig?